bsmg/beat-saber-community-wiki/modding/example-mod.md

 `Resources.FindObjectsOfTypeAll<Saber>().FirstOrDefault();`

 This will loop through all objects and return the first (or default) instance of a `Saber` class popping up in `Resources`.
 This is mainly used for adding functions to events.
 For editing private fields and properties, you will have to use Reflection, which we will cover in a future time.

+Resources can also be used to load in custom assets, fonts, images, etc.

 ## Grabbing our Score Controller